5 Things to Know About the macOS Big Sur 11.3.1 Update

 macOS Big Sur 11.3.1 Problems

-The macOS Big Sur 11.3.1 update is already causing problems for some Mac users.
+The macOS Big Sur 11.3.1 update is causing problems for some Mac users.

 Mac owners are complaining about installation issues, UI lag, issues with first and third-party apps, abnormal battery drain, iMessage issues, Wi-Fi problems, lockups, freezes, and crashes.